 While we’ve gained much from technological advances, the loss of our connection to God and nature has profound implications for human health, child development and the future of the natural places we cherish.
 The consequences of not acting on this trend are serious and urgent.
 In addition to the social and spiritual costs of a sedentary lifestyle, there is also the concern about raising up the innovators of tomorrow who will have the capacity, interest, and care to solve the issues that will result from climate change and biodiversity collapse.
 Come hear how to help sound the alarm and learn practical, safe, fun ways to help us get outside and improve our world.

 Led by Rob Watson, Diocesan Director of Camps and Conferences, Kevin Spaeth, Katie Young, Johnson Jeffers, and Alida Garcia.
-Hosted by the Diocesan Camps and Conferences Department.
+Hosted by the Diocesan Camps and Conferences Department, in 226.

 Helping Your Church Flourish: Practical Tools for Strengthening Your Life Together.